Amazon Brushing Scams: How That Unordered Package Got to You

 If you suspect someone gained access to your data, your first step is to change your password.

-To create a good password, use a combination of letters, characters, and numbers.
+To create a great password, use a combination of letters, characters, and numbers.
 Try to use something that others won’t guess.
 That means not using your pet’s name or your favorite color.

 Adding two-factor authentication (2FA) gives you another layer of security.
 Also called multi-factor authentication, this requires you to complete two steps to prove your identity when accessing online accounts.